Astros vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Mauricio Dubon and the Houston Astros will take on the Toronto Blue Jays and Bo Bichette on Tuesday at 8:10 PM ET, at Minute Maid Park.
+Yordan Alvarez and the Houston Astros take on the Toronto Blue Jays and starter Jose Berrios on Wednesday at 8:10 PM ET at Minute Maid Park.

-The Astros are -110 moneyline favorites in this matchup with the Blue Jays (-110).
-The over/under is 9 runs for this contest.
+The favored Astros have -125 moneyline odds against the underdog Blue Jays, who are listed at +105.
+A 9-run total has been listed for the matchup.

 Rep your team with officially licensed Astrosgear!
 Head to Fanatics to find jerseys, shirts, and much more.